-A comprehensive Growth Demand and Supply Model (GDSM or growth model) has been developed for Tasman district.
+A comprehensive Growth Demand and Supply Model (GDSM or growth model) has been developed for Tasman District.
 The growth model is a long term planning tool, providing population and economic projections district wide.
-The population projections in the growth model have been taken from Statistics New Zealand population projections derived from the 2013 census data, using a "medium" growth rate projection for all settlement areas (see below).
+The population projections in the growth model have been taken from Statistics New Zealand population projections derived from the 2013 census data, using a "medium" growth rate projection for all settlement areas, see Figure 5-1.

 The supply potential is assessed as well as demand, and a development rollout for each settlement is then examined.
-The ultimate outputs of the GDSM include a projection of the district's population, and forecast of where and when new dwellings and business buildings will be built and a forecast of the number of new stormwater connections.
-The development rollout from the Growth Model informs capital budgets (new growth causes a demand for network services) which feed into the AMPs and in turn underpin the Long Term Plan and supporting policies eg, Development Contributions Policy.
+The ultimate outputs of the GDSM include a projection of the district's population, and forecast of where and when new dwellings and business buildings will be built.
+The development rollout from the Growth Model informs capital budgets (new growth causes a demand for network services) which feed into the AMPs and in turn underpin the Long Term Plan and supporting policies e.g. Development Contributions Policy.
 The 2014 growth model is a fourth generation growth model with previous versions being completed in 2005, 2008 and 2011.
 The Growth Demand and Supply Model is described in brief in Appendix F and in more detail in a separate model description report.

-Figure 5-1: Projected Population Growth for Tasman District
+Figure 5-1: Projected Population Growth for Tasman District 2013-2043